 (iv) empowered on behalf of the Association to lay any information under any Act of Parliament under which proceedings can or may be instituted on behalf of the Association for any offence or any recovery proceedings for an unpaid wages, superannuation contribution and/or other similar benefit.

-(b) In each state, the Branch President or the Branch Secretary or Regional Director of the relevant branch shall also have power in respect of any matter arising within the state to lay any information or take proceedings to recover any penalty under any State Act of Parliament by the provisions of which the Association or any authorised person may take proceedings.
+(b) In each state, the Branch President or Regional Director of the relevant branch shall also have power in respect of any matter arising within the state to lay any information or take proceedings to recover any penalty under any State or Territory Act of Parliament by the provisions of which the Association or any authorised person may take proceedings.

 (c) In any proceedings or matter to which it is necessary that some other person shall exercise the power to sue on behalf of the Association, such person shall be deemed to be so authorised on production of a letter to that effect bearing the Seal of the Association signed by the Federal President or duly authorised Board Member.